reruns/mario/README.md

 Known Bugs and Features to Come
 ===============================
--Jumping on two enemies at the same time will cause Mario to take damage.
 -Scaling the size of the game causes some sprites to be drawn with the wrong dimensions, causing unsightly borders to appear.
 -Question blocks and Goombas don't animate in sync with each other.
 -The left edge of the screen doesn't yet act as a wall.